Back to the Roots:

 The number of participants is kept intentionally low for each retreat, in order to provide adequate time and space for a more personal experience.

-- a greater sense of comfort and confidence camping and hiking within the natural world,
+a greater sense of comfort and connection with the natural world,

-- a strong foundation in, or more fine-tuned, mindfulness practice,
+a strong foundation in, or more fine-tuned, mindfulness and meditation practice,

 Even if you've been camping and hiking before, even if you already have a healthy mindfulness or meditation practice, even if you already have friendships, you may be amazed by the new depths you'll be able to reach when you have an uninterrupted safe space to press pause on the speed and chatter of your busy life, and immerse yourself in nature's restorative properties in this way.